Innovative DDI Intersection Comes to Ankeny

 For example, when driving west to east on the new E. 1st Street DDI in Ankeny, you’ll be able to turn right onto the southbound I-35 entrance ramp or proceed through to a signalized intersection that moves you to the left side of the roadway.

-In the event you travel through to the left side, you will be presented with another option of taking a free left turn onto the northbound I-35 entrance ramp or proceed through to a second traffic signalized intersection, which safely moves you back to the right side of the road once you’re through the footprint of the interchange.
+If you travel through to the left side of the road, you will be able to make a free left turn onto the northbound I-35 entrance ramp or proceed through to a second signalized intersection that moves you back to the right side of the road as you continue east on E. 1st Street.

 Exiting the interstate is also safely accommodated with a DDI.

 From the exit ramp, you’ll turn left or right onto the side road, which is E. 1st Street in this case.
 Due to the design of the DDI, drivers don’t cross traffic from either direction, which increases traffic movement efficiency and intersection safety.

 Since the first DDI in the U.S. opened in Springfield, Missouri in June 2009, over 80 more DDIs have opened in the U.S. with many more currently underway.
 The E. 1st Street DDI is the second of its kind in the State of Iowa following the opening of the I-80/Grand Prairie Parkway DDI near Waukee in 2015.

 “Ankeny’s population is growing at a rapid pace.
 There’s a significant amount of residential and commercial development going on in the community, and many people commute to work in Des Moines or other places within the metro area,” says Greiman.
 “All of these elements combined led to an increase of traffic congestion and crashes near the E. 1st Street Interchange.
 Changing the interchange from a traditional diamond configuration to a DDI allows more vehicles to travel safely through the area with minimal impact to the surrounding area.”

 Safety & Operational Benefits of DDIs